kubernetes/community/contributors/guide/first-contribution.md

 and more easily manage what is a very large community project.
 The developers within each SIG have autonomy and ownership over that SIG's part of Kubernetes.
 Understanding how to interact with SIGs is an important part of contributing to Kubernetes.
-Check out the [list of SIGs] for contact information.
+Check out the [list of SIGs][sl] for contact information.

 ### SIG structure